The Rising Powers Initiative (RPI) project components are as follows:

 - Policy Alerts and Nuclear Debates in Asia Digest

-In Spring 2013, the RPI started publishing and distributing Nuclear Debates in Asia Digest – longer policy assessments based on events and key issues related to the project’s study.
+In early 2013, the RPI started publishing and distributing Policy Alerts and Nuclear Debates in Asia Digests, which offered policy assessments and updates on events and issues related to the project’s study.

 Policy Alerts and Nuclear Debates in Asia Digest Archive: